 Aki Katayama

-Creative time to face the soil in an atelier surrounded by nature
+Creative time with clay in an atelier embraced by nature

 Aki Katayama Exhibition